Research Contracts & Fellowships

 Julián’s contributions as a researcher led to the following publications:

-- Julián’s book Reporting on Colombia: Essays on Colombia’s History, Culture, Peoples, and Armed Conflict will be out later in 2019.
+- Julián’s book Reporting on Colombia: Essays on Colombia’s History, Culture, Peoples, and Armed Conflict.

 - The majority of the research for this book was made possible by the individual research grants he was awarded (see next section).

 - James Rochlin, Editor: Profits, Security, and Human Rights in Developing Countries: Global Lessons from Canada’s Extractive Sector in Colombia, (Routledge, 2017).